Recognizing mainboard components of Desktop – Part 1

 Northbridge Chipset

-– Northbridge Chipset is also called Memory Controller Hub.
-It is responsible for communicating between CPU, RAM, AGP or PCI Express and the southbridge.
+– The Northbridge Chipset, also known as the Memory Controller Hub, handles communication between the CPU, RAM, AGP or PCI Express, and the Southbridge.

 – Specifications: